Riemannian Denoising Model for Molecular Structure Optimization with Chemical Accuracy: Results

-To compare the noisy structure distributions obtained from two distinct spaces, we sampled 1,000 noisy structures from each space and calculated their RMSD values and energy differences relative to $x_0$ as a reference.
-Additionally, we calculated RMSD and energy differences for MMFF-optimized structures that correspond to the same conformations as $x_0$, providing a comparative baseline between the sampled noisy and MMFF configurations.
-The $\sigma_t$ values for the noise-sampling were adjusted according to a predefined scheduling scheme, with the maximum $\sigma_t$ set to ensure a similar RMSD distribution to that of the MMFF-optimized structures.
+To compare the noisy structure distributions obtained from the two distinct spaces above, we sampled 1,000 noisy structures from each space and calculated their RMSD values and energy differences relative to $\mathbf{x}$.
+For reference, we also evaluated the MMFF structures corresponding to the same conformations as $\mathbf{x}$ as a baseline.
+The noise-level range was adjusted according to a predefined scheduling scheme, with the maximum $\sigma_\mathrm{max}$ set to ensure a distribution of RMSD similar to that of the MMFF structures (see Supplementary Figure~1 for scheduling scheme).

-Figure \ref{fig:noisy_distribution} presents a comparative analysis of molecular structures obtained from different methods: DFT, MMFF, Euclidean noise-sampling, and Riemannian noise-sampling.
-In Figure \ref{fig:noisy_distribution}a, the molecular structures obtained from each method for three representative examples are visually compared, along with their respective RMSD and absolute energy difference ($\abs{\Delta E}$) values relative to the reference DFT structures.
-Figure \ref{fig:noisy_distribution}b shows the distributions of RMSD and $\abs{\Delta E}$ for structures generated by MMFF, Riemannian noise-sampling, and Euclidean noise-sampling, using DFT structures as the reference.
-Each distribution is based on 1,000 randomly sampled molecules, with 23 cases excluded from the Euclidean noise-sampling due to SCF calculation failure.
+Figure~\ref{fig:noisy_distribution} shows a comparative analysis of molecular structures obtained by DFT, MMFF, Euclidean noise-sampling, and Riemannian noise-sampling, presenting (a) example structures of three molecules with their RMSD and absolute energy difference ($\abs{\Delta E}$) relative to the DFT references, and (b) the distributions of RMSD and $\abs{\Delta E}$ for 1,000 randomly sampled structures from each method.

-The results indicate that while the RMSD distributions of Riemannian and Euclidean noise-sampling are similar, the $\abs{\Delta E}$ distributions show a significant discrepancy.
-Specifically, Euclidean noise leads to structures with greater energetic instability, often involving bond formation or breaking, which is likely responsible for the SCF convergence failures.
-These results demonstrate that differences in structural measurements such as RMSD do not always translate directly to energy differences, aligning with the observation in Figure \ref{figure1}.